 Every industry has unique payroll needs.
 And yet, most payroll providers today are industry agnostic, one-size-fits-all solutions - which means they don't truly fit anyone.
 This creates pain for businesses that have specialized requirements, like those with hourly or multi-state workers, or performance-based pay requirements.
 Due to the nature of their business, many employers have little choice among providers.

-For many platforms looking to grow revenue, payroll holds the key to becoming a true all-in-one solution for their customers.
+vSaaS platforms have a unique advantage when it comes to creating targeted payroll solutions for small businesses.
+For many vSaaS platforms on the rise, payroll is the key to becoming a true all-in-one solution for their customers.